roachmanza/EmailSignature/Database/readme.md

     docker start postgres
     docker stop postgres

-Install docker and create the db instance on the docker instance.<br/>
-Create a volume and run the postgres instance on that volume<br/>

 Download pgAdmin <a href="https://www.pgadmin.org/download/">here</a><br/>
 Open the pgAdmin client and create a connection to localhost.<br/>